trollock/solar-lorawan/README.md

 <img width="1014" alt="Screen Shot 2023-12-31 at 7 38 50 PM" src="https://github.com/trollock/solar-lorawan/assets/11556670/57915dc0-3765-45ae-9dca-cd9d032ed345">

-- Basic programming example
-  + open the basic arduino example with the correct JoinEUI, DevEUI, and AppKEY created earlier under "_Registering a new device_"
   + click "verify" and then find path to location of *.elf file
   + before opening STM32CubePorgrammer, connect the ST-Link to a suitable port
     + confirm the ST-Link is connected in STM32CubeProgrammer in the upper right under "ST-Link configuration"